Table of contents

 Bottom Line

 Since it’s a non-freestanding tent, the Lunar Duo can be challenging to pitch and manage.
-It’s also slightly heavier than other ultralight tents, but it’s also much easier on your wallet.
-The Duo is also lacking in interior organization, with only two pockets, so its livability isn’t top-tier.
+The Duo lacks interior organization, with only two pockets, so its livability isn’t top-tier.
 But, if you’re looking for a roomy ultralight shelter to keep you feeling light on your feet during the day and comfy at night – all for a super affordable price – the Six Moon Designs Lunar Duo might be exactly what you need to get into the backcountry for your next big adventure.

 Quick Specs